chauhanshilpa/chauhanshilpa.github.io/_pages/cv.md

 Education
 ======
-* B.Sc in Physcics, Chemistry and Mathematics, 2018
+* B.Sc in Physics, Chemistry and Mathematics, 2018

 Skills
 ======